 Allow that some games start even if the last round has not finished yet.
 Maybe this would speed up some tournaments.
 However, this is difficult to get right (if you do it wrong then the order in which games are finished determines your next opponent).
 It is probably not worth the effort.

 Maybe there can be a team tournament where you get a new team after each round.
 This could be a 2v2 template.
 Or it could be a single game with all players in the same game.
-I did manually run such a tournament.
+I did manually run such a tournament and another with two lives.

 Probably it is still required that at the end you have to do some 1v1 games to determine the winner.